ULL-ESIT-PL/babel-learning/src/awesome/tc39-pattern-matching/README.md

 }
 ```

 The manipulation of the AST is done in the [src/visitor/call-expression.js](https://github.com/ULL-ESIT-PL/babel-plugin-proposal-pattern-matching/blob/main/src/visitor/call-expression.js#L9-L11) module.
-When the identifier used in the `CallExpression` is `match`, the plugin transforms the AST using the [transformMatch](https://github.com/ULL-ESIT-PL/babel-plugin-proposal-pattern-matching/blob/main/src/transform/match.js) function:
+When the identifier used in the `callee` of the `CallExpression` node is `match`, the plugin transforms the AST using the [transformMatch](https://github.com/ULL-ESIT-PL/babel-plugin-proposal-pattern-matching/blob/main/src/transform/match.js) function:

 ```js